-The ATWG will require funding for the next three years to support activities related to program support, studies and analysis, and laboratory testing as needed (see Table 2).
-The

-ATWG will develop a detailed budget for these activities as part of program development and support in the next 6-12 months.
+The ATWG requires funding to support activities related to program support, studies and analysis, and laboratory testing as needed (see Table 2).
+The ATWG will develop a detailed budget for these activities as part of program development and support.
 The Working Group will also identify potential demonstration projects as part of longer-term R&D plans.

 Additional funding may be provided by NYSERDA for demonstration and pilot projects as recommended by the ATWG and approved by NYSERDA.